 With this quick reference guide, we’re providing helpful tips for managing pool equipment during cold weather conditions.
 By following these recommendations, you may be able to minimize the damage to your pool equipment and get your pool up and running after the winter weather passes.
-Keep in mind that equipment damage from freezing weather is typically not covered by equipment warranties, so it’s extremely important for pool owners to prep everything they can for the incoming severe winter weather.
+It's extremely important for pool owners to prep everything they can for the incoming severe winter weather.

 Quick Reference Guide to Cold Weather Pool Management

 ❄ Run Your Pump When Below Freezing

 During deep freeze conditions, it will be imperative that all pumps run while temperatures are below freezing.
 If you have a controller, it should automatically take over and turn on the pump(s) and rotate between the pool and spa mode on its own.
 If you do not have a controller, you will need to manage this process on your own.